mherradi/Power-BI/README.md

 ## [1. **📈 Market Analysis Dashboard**](https://github.com/M-Herradi/Power-BI-Portfolio/tree/main/Market%20Analysis%20Dashboard)

-   Provides insights into campaign performance, buyer composition, and purchase drivers.
+   The objective of this project is to provide a comprehensive market analysis by evaluating campaign performance, analyzing customer composition, and identifying purchase drivers.
+This will enable data-driven decisions to improve marketing ROI, better target the right customer segments, and enhance overall sales performance.

 2. **☕ Coffee Sales Infographic**